symblai/nextjs-symblai-demo/docs/how-to-video-processing.md

 This is prebuilt component from `@symblai/react-elements` package.
 As soon as you provide it with `conversationId`, It will nicely render conversation transcripts.
 There is also `<Topics conversationId={conversationData.conversationId}/>` component that will do the same but for topics.

 ### Passing additional Async API parameters to get more granular insights

+We can pass various parameters to improve processing of audio files.
+These parameters can be passed as a query string.
+Such parameters include:

+- `customVocabulary` - Contains a list of words and phrases that provide hints to the speech recognition task.
+- `detectActionPhraseForMessages` - Accepted values are true & false.
+It shows Actionable Phrases in each sentence of conversation.
+These sentences can be found in the Conversation's [Messages API](https://docs.symbl.ai/#get-messages-transcript).

+Diarization parameters.
+You can read more about them [here](https://docs.symbl.ai/#audio-api)